JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 The word 'exactly' contains noticeable elongation in the audio.

 the word 'funk' contains noticeable elongation in the audio.

+The word 'talking' contains noticeable elongation in the audio. ✅

 ### 12. Accent identification